MrKacafirekCZ/doggo-mod-overhauled/README.md

 You can also rename a dog bowl in an anvil to give it a name.
 Only dogs with matching names will eat from it.
 ![Imgur](https://imgur.com/kl5F8aP.jpg)
+To mine it, you need at least a stone pickaxe.

 ### Tennis Ball:
 A small toy for your dog to play with.